SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

     Detects WMIC command to determine the antivirus on a system, characteristic of the ZLoader malware (and possibly others)

     - **Effort:** intermediate

+**Cloud Service Discovery**

+??? abstract "AzureEdge in Command Line"

+    Detects use of azureedge in the command line.

+    - **Effort:** advanced

 ## Lateral Movement
 **Remote Services**